MarioBonse/IPC_with_capability/README.md

 the module and the script for the test it and merges this with a filesystem.
 Finally it launches the QUEMU virtual machine with this filesystem.
 In order to use this scritp you have to compile a kernel in a directory called it `kernel`.

+If you use a version of the kernel >= 5.2 and the filesysem we provide, you should set the variable ```"CONFIG_UEVENT_HELPER"``` in the .conf file before you compile your kernel.

-Then you can launch the script with
+Now you can launch the script with
 ```
 ./creation.sh
 ```